0

 What information does LFI need before building my BMW 2 Series wheels?

-LFI should confirm the exact chassis code, model year, drivetrain, brake package, tire target, ride height, intended use, desired stance, center cap preference, and whether the car is an F22 coupe, G42 coupe, or F44 Gran Coupe.
+LFI should confirm the exact chassis code, model year, drivetrain, brake package, tyre target, ride height, intended use, desired stance, centre cap preference, and whether the car is an F22 coupe, G42 coupe, or F44 Gran Coupe.

 Start a Custom Build

-Every LFI BMW 2 Series wheel is built to order based on exact chassis code, wheel size, offset, brake clearance, tire size, drivetrain, finish, and intended use.
+Every LFI BMW 2 Series wheel is built to order based on exact chassis code, wheel size, offset, brake clearance, tyre size, drivetrain, finish, and intended use.